-- 7.1.1 Curtins were appointed by Ashe Construction Limited to provide traffic and transportation advice to support a planning application for the extension of the Long Lawford Primary School in Long Lawford, Warwickshire. - 7.1.2 The development proposals for the school are designed so that the existing school building is retained whilst additional classrooms are constructed within the site boundary. - 7.1.3 The proposals are expected to result in an increase of 6 full-time and 6 part-time members of staff and 154 consented pupils.
-It has been demonstrated within this report that the increase should not result in a detrimental impact to the highway network and there are no ongoing highway safety issues that could potentially be exacerbated by the development proposals. - 7.1.4 There is a latent on-street car parking capacity within the local surrounding highway network to accommodate the increase in demand for short-term on-street car parking and the additional trips generated the proposed expansion will not cause the local junctions to operate beyond their theoretical maximum capacity during peak times. - 7.1.5 There was no observed underlying traffic congestion or delay surrounding the school beyond the dropoff and pick-up traffic generated by the school which is short term in nature and clears quickly. - 7.1.6 The site is situated within an existing established residential area and there are a number of residential properties within acceptable walking distance of the school.
-The existing standard of pedestrian infrastructure is good whilst cycle routes and low-trafficked roads are accessible within a short distance from the site.
-It has also been demonstrated that the development area is served by the commercial bus network. - 7.1.7 A Travel Plan was produced by Warwickshire County Council and updated in April 2016.
+- 7.1.1 Curtins were appointed by Ashe Construction Limited to provide traffic and transportation advice to support a planning application for the extension of the Long Lawford Primary School in Long Lawford, Warwickshire. - 7.1.2 The development proposals for the school are designed so that the existing school building is retained whilst additional classrooms are constructed within the site boundary. - 7.1.3 The proposals are expected to result in an increase of 6 full-time staff and 180 pupils.
+It has been demonstrated within this report that the increase should not result in a detrimental impact and there are no ongoing highway safety issues that could potentially be exacerbated by the development proposals. - 7.1.4 The site is situated within an existing established residential area and there are a number of residential properties within acceptable walking distance of the school.
+The existing standard of pedestrian infrastructure good, and cycle routes and low-trafficked roads are accessible a short distance from the site.
+It has also been demonstrated that the development area is served by the commercial bus network. - 7.1.5 A Travel Plan was produced by Warwickshire County Council and updated in April 2016.
 This shall be reviewed and updated where necessary following occupation of the new development and on an annual basis thereafter.
-Prior to the occupation of the proposed extension, all parents will be communicated with to clarify where the appropriate on-street car parking locations can be found and that local Highway Parking Enforcement Officers from WCC will undertake regular site visits to ensure that parents do not park in contravention of local highway regulations.